ad-si/RosettaGit/content/tasks/greatest_common_divisor.md

 ```

 ## Haskell

-That is already available as the function ''gcd'' in the Prelude.
-Here's the implementation, with one name adjusted to avoid a Wiki formatting glitch:
+That is already available as the function `gcd` in the Prelude.
+Here's the implementation:

 ```haskell
 gcd :: (Integral a) => a -> a -> a